peterhinch/micropython-mqtt/README.md

 #### [mqtt_as documentation](./mqtt_as/README.md).

-## 2. MQTT for generic MicroPython targets
+## 2. MQTT bridge for generic MicroPython targets

 This comprises an ESP8266 firmware image and a MicroPython driver.
 The target hardware is linked to an ESP8266 running the firmware image using a 5-wire